PyMishra/Motion-Processing-with-CEJNN/README.md

 # Motion-Processing-with-CEJNN
 The repository contains code for my thesis project testing Convolutional Elman Jordan Neural Networks in motion processing.
+The studies done include generation of synthetic motion data and testing the formerly mentioned network.
+The project was aimed towards finding an optimal network for action recognition and drawing similarities with the human visual system.
+Future work would have included inducing lesions in the higher layers of the network to see how well it compared to V5 of the visual cortex (responsible for motion processing).